yorgos-ai/pet-adoption/README.md

 Pre-commit hooks are used for code linting/formatting and other checks before every commit.
 You can find the complete configuration in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.

 ## Backlog for future improvements
-1. Integration tests
+1. Add integration tests (Prefect flows).
-2. IaC with Terraform
+2. IaC with Terraform to manage the infratructure.
 3. AWS EventBridge and SQS to trigger the prediction pipeline automatically when a new test set is uploaded in S3.